apache/incubator-uniffle/docs/client_guide/spark_client_guide.md

    For example: `22` bits is sufficient for `taskAttemptIdBits` with `partitionIdBits=20`, and Spark conf `spark.task.maxFailures=4` and `spark.speculation=false`.
 3. Reserve the remaining bits to `sequenceNoBits`: `sequenceNoBits = 63 - partitionIdBits - taskAttemptIdBits`.

+### Block id self management (experimental)

+Now, the block id could be managed by the spark driver self when specifying the `spark.rss.blockId.selfManagementEnabled=true`.
+And this will reduce shuffle server pressure but significantly increase memory consumption on the Spark driver side.

 ### Adaptive Remote Shuffle Enabling
 Currently, this feature only supports Spark.